 - 1. For PowerVault FluidFS NAS device, log in to PV FluidFS NAS and for EqualLogic FluidFS NAS device, log in to EQL FluidFS NAS using root privilege through SSH. - 2.
-Run the command diag start GeneralSystemDiagnostic.
+Run the command: - diag start GeneralSystemDiagnostic for versions earlier than 2.0. - system internal diagnostics run-general-diagnostic for version 3.0.
+To check the status of diagnostics command, run the command: system internal diagnostics list --CSV.

-The output file is generated in the FTP site at ftp://<IPaddress>:44421 location. - 3.
-In Windows Explorer window, type ftp://<username>@<IPaddress>:44421.
-For example, ftp://admin@10.10.25.21:44421.
+The output file is generated in the FTP site at ftp://<IPaddress>:44421 location.

-4. Enter the password when prompted.
+- 3. In Windows Explorer window, type ftp://<username>@<IPaddress>:44421.
+For example, ftp:// admin@10.10.25.21:44421. - 4.
+Enter the password when prompted.

 The contents of the ftp site is displayed.
 You can access the collection file (.tar.gz) in the diagnostics/archive/results__diagnostic.
+GeneralSystemDiagnostic XXXX (timestamp) directory for versions earlier than 2.0 and from ftp://172.25.172.10:44421/diagnostics/archive/ GeneralSystemDiagnostic/ for version 3.0.

-GeneralSystemDiagnostic XXXX (timestamp) directory.
-Example of a collection file: diagnostic.GeneralSystemDiagnostic.25_07_2011-06_42_09.tar.gz
+Example of a collection file for versions earlier than 2.0: diagnostic.GeneralSystemDiagnostic.
+25_07_2011-06_42_09.tar.gz